SolaceProducts/pubsubplus-kubernetes-helm-quickstart/docs/PubSubPlusK8SDeployment.md

 ```
 #### Tested storage environments and providers

-The Solace Event Broker has been tested to work with the following, Portworx, Ceph, Cinder (Openstack), vSphere storage for Kubernetes as documented [here](https://docs.solace.com/Cloud/Deployment-Considerations/resource-requirements-k8s.htm#supported-storage-solutions).
+The Solace Event Broker Software has been tested to work with the following, Portworx, Ceph, Cinder (Openstack), vSphere storage for Kubernetes as documented [here](https://docs.solace.com/Cloud/Deployment-Considerations/resource-requirements-k8s.htm#supported-storage-solutions).
 However, note that for [EKS](https://docs.solace.com/Cloud/Deployment-Considerations/installing-ps-cloud-k8s-eks-specific-req.htm) and [GKE](https://docs.solace.com/Cloud/Deployment-Considerations/installing-ps-cloud-k8s-gke-specific-req.htm#storage-class), `xfs` produced the best results during tests.
 [AKS](https://docs.solace.com/Cloud/Deployment-Considerations/installing-ps-cloud-k8s-aks-specific-req.htm) users can opt for `Local Redundant Storage (LRS)` redundancy.
 This is because they produce the best results
 when compared with the other types available on Azure.